Architecture and others

 What's more annoying than writing an utility script, for instance to clean your database, and being forced to use JavaScript or even worse, bash scripts :(!

-We have created a command yarn run build:scripts
+We have created a command yarn run build:scripts that builds files from .vn/scripts/ts-sources into reusable .js scripts.
+You can reuse

 your code utilities within those scripts.
 The build script is based on Tsup.
 It used to be based on Vercel ncc builder, which is however more suited for fully reusable scripts (outside of Vulcan).